nicolastakashi/metricsdedupprocessor/README.md

 ## Description

 This processor deduplicates metrics by ensuring that only metrics from the in-use replica are retained.
-It identifies the in-use replica by examining the resource attributes of incoming metrics to find the replica label.
+It identifies the in-use replica by examining the data points attributes of incoming metrics to find the replica label.
 For more details, check the [Defining in use replica](#defining-in-use-replica) section.

 This explanation highlights that the processor inspects the metric resource attributes to determine the replica label.